cap-js-community/websocket/README.md

   - `@websocket.broadcast.content = 'data'`
   - `@ws.broadcast = 'data'`
   - `@ws.broadcast.content = 'data'`
+- Propagate no data (hence suppress CRUD broadcast event) via one of the following options:
+  - `@websocket.broadcast = 'none'`
+  - `@websocket.broadcast.content = 'none'`
+  - `@ws.broadcast = 'none'`
+  - `@ws.broadcast.content = 'none'`

+If the CRUD broadcast event is modeled as part of CDS service the annotations above are ignored for that event, and the broadcast data is filtered along the event type elements.
+As `:` is not allowed in CDS service event names, `:` is replaced by a scoped event name using `.`.

+**Example:**
+WebSocket Event: `Object:created` is mapped to CDS Service Event: `Object.created`

-Per default, this event is broadcast to every connected socket, expect the socket, that was called with the CRUD event.
+Per default, events are broadcast to every connected socket, expect the socket, that was called with the CRUD event.
 To also include the triggering socket within the broadcast, this can be controlled via annotations `@websocket.broadcast.all` or `@ws.broadcast.all` on entity level.